TheseAdama/DOEoptimizer/Readme.md

 ### 📂 Option 2: Manual Installation (Download & Install ZIP)

 1. **Download the ZIP or TAR.GZ file**

-   Go to the [releases page](https://github.com/TheseAdama/DOEoptimizer/releases) (or your custom link) and download the latest version of the package:
+   Download the latest version of the package in ZIP or TAR.GZ format.

    - For **Windows**: `DOEoptimizer_x.y.z.zip`
    - For **Linux/macOS**: `DOEoptimizer_x.y.z.tar.gz`